 The Cathedral of the Pines is a nationally recognized memorial dedicated to the memory and honor of all Americans who serve the nation.
 In search of peace we are open to the public as a place of spiritual, cultural, and environmental appreciation.

-Situated on a hilltop with a panoramic view of the Grand Monadnock, the Cathedral of the Pines is a breathtaking open-air cathedral and meeting space on 236 acres.
-Our historic monuments honor the service of American men and women—both military and civilian.
-We welcome visitors from all over the world to participate in our events and to explore the extraordinary sanctuary grounds, meditate in outdoor chapels and gardens, and learn our history.
+Situated on a hilltop with a panoramic view of historic Mount Monadnock, the Cathedral of the Pines is a breathtaking open-air cathedral and meeting space on 236 acres of pristine New Hampshire forest.
+Our grounds are home to many historic monuments erected to honor the brave American men and women—both military and civilian who have served our country.